Hedge funds lose out to equities, again

 “In general you would expect hedge funds to underperform in an equity market rally.
 But the issue is they have been underperforming for the last five years, with very few exceptions,” Botero said.

-The problem this year has centered on managers’ inability to get ahead of central bank monetary action, which has driven markets, and the fact asset prices have headed upwards almost continuously, leaving funds which “hedge” against downside risk left behind.
+The problem this year has centred on managers’ inability to get ahead of central bank monetary action, which has driven markets, and the fact asset prices have headed upwards almost continously, leaving funds which “hedge” against downside risk left behind.

 Hedge funds claim that they can make money in all markets and deliver returns with less volatility than traditional assets over the medium term, but this can be a hard sell when stock markets are rising so quickly.